Angelolatry: In Greek and Roman religion

 In 1996, Clinton E. Arnold, based on Sheppard's inscription, advanced the theory of a pagan, not Jewish, background to Colossians 2:8-23.
 Arnold argued for the general importance of angels in Asia Minor as a common folk practice in this region.
 He suggested that pagans were invoking the names of angels for protection following Jewish influences.

-However, in 2005 Hasan Malay revisited the inscription and argues that Sheppard likely misread a phi (Π) as a gamma (Γ) and the inscription should read ΦΙΛΑΝΠΙΛΟΙ, "Friends-of-the-vine" or "Vine-lovers", with no angels.
+However, in 2005 Hasan Malay revisited the inscription and argues that Sheppard likely misread a phi (Φ) as a gamma (Γ) and the inscription should read ΦΙΛΑΝΠΙΛΟΙ, "Friends-of-the-vine" or "Vine-lovers", with no angels.
 Malay also published a second inscription, dated 161 CE, confirming the existence of associations devoted to the vine from nearby Katakekaumene in Cappadocia, now in the Manisa Museum.
 Hence the Kotiaion inscription should read: